 These sexual crimes include:

-- Rape: Rape is unwilling sexual contact with someone who does not or cannot consent.
+Rape is unwilling sexual contact with someone who does not or cannot consent.
 This crime involves forcing sex upon someone who does not want it, an individual who is intoxicated, or someone who is not the legal age of consent (age of consent is different depending on the location).
 Despite that many states define rape as forced sexual intercourse, any form of forced sexual contact can have long-term effects on the victim, and now most states see oral sex and other comparable forms of assault as rape.

-- Child Molestation: Child Molestation is any sexual contact with a child.
+Child Molestation is any sexual contact with a child.
 Instances include fondling or demanding sexual favors from a child.

-- Incest: Incest is defined as any sexual contact between family members or close relatives.
+Incest is defined as any sexual contact between family members or close relatives.
 Incestuous sexual activity may happen between two consenting adults, but it’s not common.
 A bulk of reported incest occurs as child abuse and over a third of American sexual assault survivors under the age of 18 are abused by family members, according to recent statistics.
 Since incest is underreported, the definite number of actual abuse survivors may be higher.

-- Sexual Assault: This sexual offense is non-consensual contact with another person.
+This sexual offense is non-consensual contact with another person.
 The behaviors include groping, unwanted touching, and attempted rape.

-- Other forms of sexual abuse: These are forms of sexual violence that do not fit neatly in the legal and psychological definitions.
+These are forms of sexual violence that do not fit neatly in the legal and psychological definitions.
 It can include having sex in front of children, indecent exposure, revenge porn, and stalking.

 Long Lasting Mental Effects of Sexual Assault and Abuse